Behind the Scenes

 “But one of my course requirements was in a backstage discipline and the minute I walked into the costume shop…” she begins, punctuating the sentence with a gasp, as she remembers being awestruck.
 “I didn’t know this could be a career.”

-She graduated U-Vic in 1988 and found her first job as a seamstress at Ontario’s renowned Stratford Festival.
+She graduated from UVic in 1988 and found her first job as a seamstress at Ontario’s renowned Stratford Festival.
 She recalls that it was like a second education, as she learned how to build lavish period costumes for Shakespeare’s big casts.

-She joined Pacific Opera in 1992, and says it’s the perfect challenge for Wardrobe, with some shows having as many as 80 costumes.
+Sandra joined Pacific Opera in 1992 and says it’s the perfect challenge for Wardrobe, with some shows having as many as 80 costumes.

 The trick is to build costumes that enhance the story-telling without distracting the audience.
 The company’s 2019 operetta Countess Maritza, set in the Edwardian era, was a particular challenge with five “diva gowns” as they’re known, made in the elaborate style of 110 years ago.